ibm-cloud-docs/hpc-ibm-spectrumlsf/faqs.md

 # FAQs for Spectrum LSF
 {: #spectrum-lsf-faqs}

-This document provides a list of frequently asked question and answers about a specific topic for {{site.data.keyword.spectrum_full_notm}}.
+This document provides a list of frequently asked questions and answers about a specific topic for {{site.data.keyword.spectrum_full_notm}}.

 ## What Spectrum LSF packages are included in a cluster deployed with this offering?
 {: #my-faq-packages}